Skip to main content

 Create the service

-In this section we’ll define a service that provisions an AWS Lambda Function and HTTP API Gateway, with a single proxy route on the API Gateway pointing to the Lambda.
-This service exposes a simple set of inputs for configuring the Lambda code configuration and name of the provisioned resources.
+In this section, we will define a service that provisions an AWS Lambda Function and an HTTP API Gateway.
+The API Gateway will include a single proxy route that forwards requests to the Lambda function.
+This service will expose a simple set of inputs for configuring the Lambda function’s code and naming the provisioned resources.

 Create the basic file structure